Kressmark/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

   - specific subnet
   - impacted user or users

 - Rate My Call (RMC) by Region: from month-by-region aggregated down to specific locations to users who provide low RMC ratings.
-CQD v3 also includes verbatim feedback.
+Advanced CQD also includes verbatim feedback.
 - Helpdesk: available for a specific user on P2P calls or Meetings, or for all participants and call details.
 Helps identify possible system issues based on network location, devices, or firmware.
 - Client Versions: View the Session and Users counts for each Client Version, or drill down to User names for each client version.
 Pre-built filters for Product and Client Type help focus the versions to specific clients.
 - Endpoints: Shows Machine Endpoints mapped to Make/Model of the PC/Mac.
 Shows aggregated quality by Make/Model.
 Mapping data is uploaded similar to Building data.